ekedonald/1-Linux-Practice-Project/README.md

 ![rmdir_command](./images/9.%20rmdir%20command.png)

 ## 10. rm command:
 The rm command is used to delete files within directory.
-Make sure the user performing the command has write permissions.
+The user performing the command must have write permissions.
 Remember the directory's location as this will remove file(s) and you can't undo it.

 * Here's the general synthax:
 ```bash